HITXinWang/CNMC/README.md

 </p>

-## Color-coded animations to visualize the spatial disruption of Mamba (To vividly illustrate Fig.2 in the paper)
+## Color-coded animation to visualize the spatial disruption of Mamba (To vividly illustrate Fig.2 in the paper)
 https://github.com/user-attachments/assets/5711cc71-66f7-40c1-840c-b003883782fe